-Please Note: Transcripts are processed daily at the time you place the order.
+Note: Transcripts are processed daily.
 If you need a transcript reflecting final grades, please submit your request after you verified all of your final grades have been posted in your DukeHub account.
-If you need a transcript reflecting your degree posted, please wait until after the semester has ended and the graduation ceremony is complete to submit the request.
+If you need a transcript reflecting your posted degree, you need to wait until after the semester has ended and the graduation ceremony is complete to submit the request.
+You should be able to view your Academic Record in DukeHub and confirm if the degree has been awarded.

 Duke University has authorized Parchment, Inc. to provide transcript ordering.

 This site clearly guides you through the ordering process, including delivery options and fees.
 Multiple transcripts may be ordered in a single session by adding them to the cart.
 Order updates will be emailed and you can check your order status or history online.
 Transcripts will not be processed if an account is flagged for outstanding financial obligations to the University.
 FedEx charges can be paid via MasterCard, Discover, or Visa.
-The card will only be charged after the order has been completed. https://registrar.duke.edu/student-records-resources/transcripts-and-verifications
+The card will only be charged after the order has been completed.

+https://registrar.duke.edu/student-records-resources/transcripts-and-verifications